cccbauer/MURFI-user-manual/murfi-rt-PyProject/README.md

 CONTROL-C to quit this MURFI interface if it not automatically quit.

-##5) Now you are ready to recieve images from the Scanner/Simmulator

-Now we are ready to register our MNI ROIs to the subjects space of todays scan
+##5) Now we are ready to register our MNI ROIs to the subjects space of todays scan

 `source feedback.sh sub-test register`